xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

   `A −o B` is `¬A ⅋ B`, with the definitions above, it means, I spend $1 then you give me a pack of Camels.

+  - Read in this way, `⅋` is symmetric, because it does not matter, whether I give money first or get Camels first.

 ## 1.2 Linear sequent calculus

 ### 1.2.1 Structural rules